-“The best form of defense is offense.”
+“The best form of defense is an offense.”
 True, but only if your offense is so overwhelming that you won’t have much to be defensive about.
 Far too many players, as well as some courtside coaches, do not pay enough heed to the art of defense.

 Defending is always the last resort… something to fall back on in a situation where you cannot safely make any offensive shot.
 But if you cannot or will not, it immediately narrows the range of your game.